schiehll/kerbs/README.md

 ## This solution

-Kerbs try to make the proccess of onboard people to new projects reproduceble, evolvable and faster.
+Kerbs try to make the process of onboard people intoto new projects easier to reproduce and evolve.

-It does it by providing a simple and easy way of documenting your project, things like where this file goes and why, which's the tech stack, how to install and run it, etc.
+It does it by providing a simple and fast way of documenting your project, things like where this file goes and why, which's the tech stack, how to install and run it, etc.

 ## Installation